ZCCM-IH

 The company's potential role in the Zambia corridor extension — as government representative in infrastructure development partnerships — adds infrastructure management to its traditional mining portfolio responsibilities.
 Whether ZCCM-IH possesses the institutional capacity for infrastructure governance alongside mining asset management is an open question that our monitoring tracks through institutional capacity assessment and performance evaluation against both mining and infrastructure benchmarks.

-ZCCM Investments Holdings occupies a unique position in Zambia's corridor ecosystem as the government's vehicle for maintaining equity stakes in privatised mining operations.
-The company holds minority interests in several major corridor mines including Mopani, Konkola (KCM), and other operations.
-These stakes theoretically provide both investment returns and governance influence over mining operations that affect Zambian communities.
+ZCCM Investments Holdings occupies a unique position in Zambia's corridor ecosystem as the government's vehicle for maintaining equity stakes in mining operations.
+The company holds minority interests in several major operations, including Mopani after the IRH/Delta transaction, and has had a governance role in Konkola (KCM).
+These stakes can provide both investment returns and governance influence over mining operations that affect Zambian communities.

 The effectiveness of ZCCM-IH's governance role depends on institutional capacity, political independence, and transparency — areas where performance has been inconsistent.
 The company's financial reporting has improved but still lacks the granularity needed for full accountability assessment.
 Board appointments reflect political dynamics rather than exclusively professional criteria.
 Revenue management from mining stakes has not always demonstrated the transparency that public ownership of mineral wealth demands.